December 14, 2022

 One of the most straightforward ways to stay in contact with a customer and to ensure a successful relationship is to follow up after a determined period of time.
 If you work in a sales environment, it's crucial to follow up on leads.
 Missive makes it easy for you.

-You can create a Rule that snoozes all outgoing emails sent from your account that contains the label "Warm Lead".
+You can create a Rule that snoozes all outgoing emails sent from your account that contain the label "Warm Lead".

 You'll never miss the opportunity to close a deal!